-We currently have a nursery class, two reception classes, two year 1 classes, two year 2 classes and two year 3 classes and a year 4 class and a Year 5 class.
+We currently have a nursery class, two Reception classes, two year 1 classes, two year 2 classes, two year 3 classes, two year 4 classes, one Year 5 class and one Year 6 class.
 All classes are currently full.
 If you would like to register your interest please fill in the in year transfer form available from Oxfordshire County Council and you will be contacted should a space become available.

-The school will grow from the bottom up with two reception classes joining each year until we have two classes in each year group.
+The school will grow from the bottom up with two Reception classes joining each year until we have two classes in each year group.
 We will not be opening up additional older classes at this time.
-The school will eventually be full around 2021.
+The school will eventually be full around 2022.

 Please go to our admissions pages for details.
 Do also give the school a ring to arrange a visit or ask further questions.
 However, we do not currently have any spaces.

 Yes, all children right from nursery will need a uniform.
 Please go to our uniform page for more details.

 The dates will generally be in line with other local Didcot schools.